-The family psychology emphasis includes 24 units of required coursework focused on marriage and family studies, taught primarily by faculty of the marriage and family department.
-It is expected that both the master's level project and the dissertation will also focus on a subject appropriate to the family track.
+The family psychology emphasis includes 24 units of recommended coursework focused on marriage and family studies, taught primarily by faculty of the marriage and family department.
+It is recommended that both the master's level project and the dissertation will also focus on a subject appropriate to the family emphasis.